Going Simien Mountains trekking is the best way to experience one of the most beautiful, pristine landscapes in Ethiopia.

 Remember to leave as little footprints as possible when visiting Simien Mountains National Park.
 I recommend carrying an extra bag to place any garbage and to bring it back to town with you.

-Essential items to wear and carry for a Simien Mountains hike
+Essential items to wear and carry for Simien Mountains trekking

-You need to be properly dressed and equipped when hiking the Simien Mountains.
+You need to be properly dressed and equipped when going Simien Mountains trekking.
 One the one hand, you need to wear appropriate clothing that take into account the chilled temperatures, especially at night.
 One the other, you need to pack as light as possible – though the good news is that you don’t really have to carry your stuff as it’ll go directly to the camp by car, along with the trekking crew.

 I recommend wearing long hiking pants – you’ll be walking on tall grass on occasions; a light cotton long sleeves t-shirt; a light sweater and a rain jacket for the day.
 You will need to take a change of clothes and other essential items too.